tellowkrinkle/ponscripter-fork/README.md

 Other engines focussed on Western-language games include:

-* [Ponscripter](http://unclemion.com/onscripter/releases/) &mdash; The project this is based on
+* [Ponscripter](http://web.archive.org/web/20180812034417/http://unclemion.com/onscripter/) &mdash; The project this is based on
-* [ONScripter-EN](http://unclemion.com/onscripter/releases/) &mdash; An NScripter-compatible engine based on ONscripter
 * [Ren'Py](http://www.renpy.org/) &mdash; A modern visual novel engine with python scripting support.

 ### Documentation